This is why you should trust our list of the best compact cameras:

 Those are our top picks of the best compact cameras.
 If you want to know more about how more about what to look out for when buying a compact camera then read on.

 Best Compact Camera Buying Guide – The different types available

 Ruggedised compacts are essentially armour-plated compacts designed to be used underwater or on a sandy beach – or, indeed, anywhere that would be out-of-bounds to regular cameras or smartphones.
 As well as being water-resistant, most will survive a drop onto a solid floor from arms length without resulting in any damage.

-Strictly speaking, bridge compacts aren’t really “compact” at all; they’re often about the same size as a mid-level DSLR.
-Their big selling point is that they come with a large fixed zoom that provides anywhere from 24-200mm to 24-600mm and beyond.
+Strictly speaking, bridge compacts aren’t really “compact” at all, which is why we haven’t included them here; they’re often about the same size as a mid-level DSLR.
+Still, their big selling point is that they come with a large fixed zoom that provides anywhere from 24-200mm to 24-600mm and beyond.
 They’re versatile and flexible, just so long as you don’t mind a camera with a bit of bulk and one that isn’t designed to fit your pocket.

 Travel compacts are much like bridge compacts, only smaller.
 They’re equipped with smaller optical zooms than bridge cameras, although most still come in around 24-200mm or thereabouts.
 Since they’re usually small enough to slip inside a coat pocket, they’re ideal for taking away on holiday.

-Premium compacts are perhaps the most exciting sub-genre of the compact market at present, since this is where manufacturers tend to showcase their most technologically advanced and refined models.
+Premium compacts are perhaps the most exciting sub-genre of the compact market right now, since this is where manufacturers tend to showcase their most technologically advanced and refined models.
 These almost always come with a 1-inch sensor, although some even use APS-C and even full-frame sensors.